 Most pastors and leaders count on email to communicate.
 We can’t make a call or schedule a meeting each time we need to tell a fellow staffer or leader something.
 I send scores of emails and receive upwards of 100 each day.
 I don’t know what I’d do without it.
 But sometimes email has not served me well.
 I’ve learned many lessons from angry emails, sometimes my very own.

-Several years ago I began an email conversation with one of our pastors who lead our missions efforts.
+Several years ago I began an email conversation with one of our pastors who lead our missions efforts at the church where I served at the time.
 We had begun serving overseas in Nicaragua and it had captured the hearts of many in the church.
 I’d been there four times and looked forward to many more trips, especially to train pastors in leadership.

 We had just begun planning for one coming up and one of the first steps was to create a budget.
 A church member who serves as the lay leader of our mission team crafted a first draft budget which came out a bit too high.
 In my mind, it was a first step: get a draft budget first and then begin to adjust the cost to to fit within our available funds.